Badge photo

 • Different randomization.
 With certain algorithms, random numbers are involved, but we're not using any of these.

-Generating better predictions for your Kaggle sublesson
+Generating Better Predictions for your Kaggle Submission

 The forums are very important in Kaggle, and can often help you find nuggets of information that will let you boost your score.
 The Expedia competition is no exception.